Napoleon Hill Quotes

 From 1952-1962, Hill taught his “Philosophy of Personal Achievement” with W. Clement Stone.
 The two co-authored “Success Through a Positive Mental Attitude” in 1960.

 Publishing industry sources cite “Think and Grow Rich” as the sixth best-selling paperback in business book history.
-It remains the all-time bestseller of success and motivational literature and is now in the public domain.
+It remains the all-time bestseller of success and motivational literature and the 1937 edition is now in the public domain.

 Why I Like Napoleon Hill, What I’ve Learned from Him, and Why I Included Him in this Website